Medical breakthrough: Seattle man is first adult to get new gene therapy for vision

 The treatment can trigger cataracts, but that’s not a problem for Willis.
 Cataracts are common in people with his condition, possibly triggered by inflammation, so he already had his cloudy lenses replaced with clear, synthetic versions.

 “In some ways I’m the perfect patient,” he said.
-“I’ve lost enough vision that the risk-benefit ration is much more tilted toward the benefit side.”
+“I’ve lost enough vision that the risk-benefit ratio is much more tilted toward the benefit side.”

 The eye also presents a “perfect storm” of favorable conditions for the first gene-therapy success after nearly 30 years of failed attempts, Cherry said.